 England’s rugby players will need to show high levels of resilience if they are to win the Six Nations, as recent research, which explored the characteristics of the 2003 England rugby union World Cup winning team, demonstrated just how important this attribute is.
 It is likely that during a tournament that consists of many games, the English players will experience a setback, but having high levels of resilience can allow the best players to overcome this.

 The England rugby team want to create an environment in which setbacks are dealt with collectively and seen as an opportunity to learn.
 As described by Jonny Wilkinson, they allow players to ‘file away the knowledge’, such that they know exactly what to do if they encounter a similar situation again.

 Use of Home Advantage

 The Six Nations consists of matches that are played in stadiums across each of the countries involved.
 However, as each team plays five games, three teams will have larger home advantage as they get to play three of their matches at home, whilst the others only play two home matches.
-This year, England, Scotland and Italy have the home advantage.
+This year, Wales, Ireland and France have the home advantage.

-Recent research has proved the importance of home advantage.
-An analysis of the 120 Six Nations games played between 2000 and 2007 found there to be a significant home advantage in 61% of matches.
-Home advantage may occur for many different reasons.
-But perhaps the most obvious is that, when playing at home, the players have the majority of the crowd on their side.
+Recent research has proved the importance of home advantage, such that an analysis of the 120 Six Nations games played between 2000 and 2007 found there to be a significant home advantage in 61% of matches.
+Home advantage may occur for a number of different reason but perhaps the most obvious is that when playing at home, the players have the majority of the crowd on their side.
 This not only motivates them to put in more effort but can also pressure the referee into giving more decisions in their favour.

 The final way in which the England Rugby team can increase their chances of winning the Six Nations is by preparing well before each game.
 Research has suggested that listening to music before a game is a positive way for players to prepare, as it offers a form of personal isolation that allows them to focus and control their energy, putting themselves in best possible frame of mind to compete well.